New Jersey Contested Divorce

 - Child custody

 - Division of Property, Marital Assets and Debts

-What you need to focus on is hiring a capable law firm with proven experience in family law.
+What you need to focus on is hiring a capable contested divorce attorney in New Jersey with proven experience in family law.
 To see how we can help, call the legal offices of Goldstein Law Group today.
 We are expert attorneys that New Jersey residents can count on to get you through this trying time.